 They play a crucial role in the completion of electronic transactions, making sure that funds are transferred correctly and efficiently.

-Payment processors manage communication and data transfers involved in the authorization, clearing, and settlement of transactions.
+Payment processors manage the communication and data transfers involved in the authorization, clearing, and settlement of transactions.

 When a customer makes a purchase, the payment processor handles the transaction data, checking for sufficient funds, and ensuring that the transaction is approved by the card issuer.